igor-aptos/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a name="0x1_features_AGGREGATOR_EXECUTION"></a>

 Whether the efficient and concurrent execution of aggregators is enabled.
-Without this flags, aggregators are executed sequentially, creating read/write conflicts.
+Without this flag, aggregators are executed sequentially, creating read/write conflicts.
-After this flag is enabled, aggregators modifications stop creating conflict, as possible.
+After this flag is enabled, aggregators modifications stop creating conflicts, when possible to optimize out.

 <pre><code><b>const</b> <a href="features.md#0x1_features_AGGREGATOR_EXECUTION">AGGREGATOR_EXECUTION</a>: u64 = 32;